Parties in a contract

 Convenience= to bind 3rd persons (can’t ask/compel the register of deeds to change the name of the owner in the tct) or if 3rd persons are affected

-Donation of real and immovable property and acceptance
+Donation of real and immovable property and acceptance | In a PUBLIC instrument for VALIDITY |

-Needs to be IN WRITING for VALIDITY
+Donation of personal property exceeding 5k | Needs to be IN WRITING for VALIDITY |

-Stipulation to pay moratory interest on loans
+Stipulation to pay moratory interest on loans | Must be IN WRITING for VALIDITY |

-Transfer of cert of reg for VALIDITY
+Transfer of large cattles | Transfer of cert of reg for VALIDITY |

-Authority of an agent in sale of land (makes the authority and sale void)
+Authority of an agent in sale of land (makes the authority and sale void) | Must be IN WRITING for VALIDITY |

-Principal loan and interest on contract of anti chrisis- payment will be from proceeds form certain farm or rent?
+Principal loan and interest on contract of anti chrisis- payment will be from proceeds form certain farm or rent? | Must be IN WRITING for VALIDITY |

-Must be registered in the RD for VALIDITY of the mortgage
+Chattel mortgage | Must be registered in the RD for VALIDITY of the mortgage |

-Needs to be registered in the RD for CONVENIENCE (bind 3rd persons)
+REM | Needs to be registered in the RD for CONVENIENCE (bind 3rd persons) |

 1356